jakubsob/jakubsob.github.io/src/content/blog/bdd-shiny-then/index.md

 Each specification reads like a sentence.
 None of them mention `shinytest2`, input IDs, or database queries.
 The implementation lives behind the DSL, where it can change without touching the specifications.

-## Wrapping Up
+## Wrapping up

 Then steps are where a specification earns its credibility.

-A specification that only tests easy outcomes gives you false confidence.
-One that asserts at the right level — user-visible state, system state, and side effects — gives you a safety net that actually catches real problems.
+A specification that only tests easy outcomes produces false confidence.
+One that asserts user-visible state, system state, and side effects actually catches real problems.
+Assert outcomes, not implementations.
+Group assertions by observable behavior and split them only where they can genuinely diverge.
+Write failure messages that save time.
+Push implementation details down to unit and module tests.

-**Assert outcomes, not implementations.**

-**Group assertions by observable behavior — split only when outcomes can genuinely diverge.**

-**Write failure messages that save time, not waste it.**

-**Push implementation details down to unit and module tests.**

-With Given, When, and Then steps working together, your specifications become something more than a test suite.
-They become living documentation — a precise description of what your application does, written in terms any stakeholder can follow, and enforced automatically on every build.
+With Given, When, and Then steps in place, the specifications read like requirements and run on every build.
+That’s worth more than any testing framework on its own.

 ## Further Reading